High-heels have long been a wardrobe staple, but do you know where they first came from? There's a lot more to this footwear style than you'd think

-While now almost solely designed for women, the high heel was originally considered men’s apparel.
+While now almost solely designed for women, the high-heel was originally considered men’s apparel.
 It dates back over 2,000 years to actors in Ancient Greece who wore platforms during their stage productions.
 The higher the shoe, the more important the character.
-According to reports, the platforms known as ‘kothorni’ were made from cork and could be as high as four inches.
+According to reports, the platforms known as ‘kothorni’ were made from cork and could be as high as four inches...
+We wonder how modern-day men would handle the height.

 According to Elizabeth Semmelhack of the Bata Shoe Museum in Toronto, men continued wearing heels into the medieval period.
 Speaking to the BBC, she explained how they were particularly useful for horse riders.
 "When the soldier stood up in his stirrups, the heel helped him to secure his stance so that he could shoot his bow and arrow more effectively," she said.